-Diet, Exercise, Lifestyle – Along with overall health, insurance underwriters look at your diet and exercise.
-Eat well, exercise regularly, and refrain from smoking to receive the best rates.
+- Diet, Exercise, Lifestyle: eat well, exercise regularly, and refrain from smoking to receive the best rates.

-Treatments – List any treatments you’ve used in the past or are currently using to manage the symptoms of myasthenia gravis.
+- Treatments: you’ll be asked to list any treatments you’ve used in the past or are currently using to manage the symptoms of myasthenia gravis.

-Risk Factors – Are you involved in a job or activities which increases your risk of injury?
-Because myasthenia gravis weakens the muscles, physical jobs often put the patient at increased risk.
+- Risk Factors: are you involved in a job or activity which increases your risk of injury?
+Because myasthenia gravis weakens the muscles, physical jobs can put you at increased risk.

 Those with myasthenia gravis can generally expect to qualify for traditional life insurance coverage.
-It’s only in the most severe cases where you’ll be denied.
+It’s only in the most severe cases that you’ll be denied.

 Those with mild cases of myasthenia gravis will likely receive a Standard rating.
 You must prove you haven’t had any symptoms in the last 6 months to qualify for such a rating.

-If your life insurance application is rejected, we can help you find a quality life insurance alternative.
+If your life insurance application is rejected, there are quality life insurance alternatives.
 A graded death benefit policy is one example.

-Work with an independent life insurance agent, like us, to connect with the absolute best life insurance companies.
+Work with an independent life insurance agent to connect with the absolute best life insurance companies.

-We can help you narrow down your search to those with a history of insuring those with myasthenia gravis.
-In most cases, you’ll even receive several offers so you can then pick the best coverage for your individual needs and preferences.
+In most cases, you’ll even receive several offers, so you can then pick the best coverage for your individual needs and preferences.

-Simply put, buying life insurance with myasthenia gravis might be frustrating, but it’s more than doable with our help.
+Simply put, buying life insurance with myasthenia gravis might be frustrating, but it’s more than doable with the right help.